fnordoglargh/fnordoglargh-s-music/README.md

     You can expect that some bands or artists show up multiple times.
   * Some genres are not important or interesting for me.
 In general you can assume that what is listed here has significance for me or musical history.
+  * The starting page (you are reading right now) is limited to one entry per artist or band.
+Otherwise it could be even more one-sided as it already is.
+    Don't worry, that's going to change in the branching pages.
+The composition of the main page focuses on pop and rock music with a few subtle (of not) nods to other genres we're going to visit later.
+  * With few exception. the bands and solo performers on this list wrote their own material.
+It becomes difficult (for me) to distinguish writers and bands when it comes to hip-hop.

 ### Dedication